 About…

-I write thought provoking stories that mix science fiction with social comment, mainly in a recognisable near-future.
+I write near-future science fiction novels and short stories, situated at the intersection of messy humans and imperfect technology.
+They are thought provoking stories that mix science fiction with social comment, mainly in a recognisable near-future.

-I have two published novels, Fluence and Quantum Confessions, and two collections of sci-fi shorts, Eating Robots and Biohacked & Begging.
-I also have various stories in anthologies and magazines.
-I was particularly pleased that my story Chimy and Chris was chosen for NewCon Press’s Best of British Science Fiction 2020.
+I have two published novels, Fluence and Quantum Confessions, and three collections of sci-fi shorts, Eating Robots, Biohacked & Begging and Extracting Humanity.
+I also have various stories in anthologies and magazines, all of which are listed in the fiction section of this website.

 I’m interested in creating and contributing to debate about potential futures.